sybrew/the-seo-framework/readme.txt

 > The Default Settings are recommended in the SEO Settings page.
 If you know what you're doing, go ahead and change them!
 Each option is also documented.

 = What this plugin does, in a few lines =
-* Automatically configures your SEO including the title, description, etc...
+* Automatically configures SEO for every page, post, taxonomy and term.
+* Allows you to adjust the SEO globally.
-* Allows you to adjust the SEO.
+* Allows you to adjust the SEO for every applicable page.
 * Shows you how to improve your SEO with a beautiful SEO bar for each supported Post, Page and Taxonomy.
-* Helps your pages get ranked distinctively through various Metatag techniques.
+* Helps your pages get ranked distinctively through various Metatag and scripting techniques.
-* Helps your pages get shared more beautiful through e.g. Facebook and Twitter.
+* Helps your pages get shared more beautiful through Facebook, Twitter and other social sites.
 * Allows plugin authors to easily extend this plugin.
 * Supports custom post types, like WooCommerce and bbPress.
 * Automatically upgrades itself from Genesis SEO.
-* Allows easy switch from other SEO plugins using a tool.
+* Allows for easy SEO plugin switch using a tool.

-*Read **Transferring SEO Content using SEO Data Transporter** below for transferring instructions.*
+*Read **Transferring SEO Content using SEO Data Transporter** below for SEO plugin transitioning instructions.*

 = Numbers don't lie =
 Optimizing SEO is a fundamental process for any website.
 So we try to be non-intrusive with The SEO Framework.